Dar Al-Hijrah By-Laws

 Section II: Facilities

-Dar Al-Hijrah Islamic Center shall maintain a place(s) of worship which shall be known as Masjid(s)(mosque(s)).
+Dar Al-Hijrah Islamic Center shall maintain a place(s) of worship which shall be known as Masjid(s)(mosque(s).

 Section III: Office

-Dar Al-Hijrah Islamic Center shall maintain an office on its
+Dar Al-Hijrah Islamic Center shall maintain an office on its premises.

 Article IV: Affiliation

-The Dar Al-Hijrah Islamic Center shall be affiliated with the
+The Dar Al-Hijrah Islamic Center shall be affiliated with the following organizations:

 Article V: Membership